-The Company rents two floors (Levels 5 and 6) of office space for its Swiss branch in Zurich, under a lease agreement that runs until 28 February 2027 with no further options to terminate the lease.
-In 2021, the Company exercised a break option for Level 4 and this level was vacated in February 2022.
-Charges relating to lease obligations of USD 1.4 million (2021: USD 2.0 million) are included in net operating expenses.
+The Company rents two floors (Levels 5 and 6) of office space for its Swiss branch in Zurich, under a lease agreement that runs until 28 February 2027 with no option to terminate the lease.
+Charges relating to lease obligations of USD 1.3 million (2022: USD 1.4 million) are included in net operating expenses.